OZI-Project/docs/api/spec.rst

       Use the latest ISO/IEC 10646, 2021 being the most recent and aligned to version 14.0.0 of unidata.

-.. index:: triple: standards; source; format
+.. index:: triple: specification; source; format

 〽 Format
 ^^^^^^^^^